roboplc/heartbeat-watchdog/README.md

 The crate provides out-of-the-box:

 - `UDP` socket heartbeat/watchdog

 - `GPIO` heartbeat/watchdog (Linux only)

 More communication methods can be added by implementing `io::WatchdogIo` and `Heart` traits.

+For high-level communication (e.g. TCP/IP) the edges are encoded as "+" for rising and "." for falling to simplify sniffing/debugging purposes.

 ## Error detection

 The following heartbeat errors are detected:

-- `Timeout` - no heartbeat received within the specified time
+- `Timeout` - no heartbeat edge change has been detected within the specified time

-- `Window` - heartbeat has been received out of the time window
+- `Window` - heartbeat edge change has been detected out of the time window

-- `OutOfOrder` - heartbeat has been received out of order (e.g. for TCP/IP communication)
+- `OutOfOrder` - heartbeat edge change has been detected out of order (e.g. for TCP/IP communication)

 ## TODO